Helping you to transform your

 The RAS controls our level of arousal, alertness, and consciousness.
 It acts as a filter for incoming sensory information, determining which stimuli deserve attention.

-During a downward spiral of negative thoughts, emotions, and actions, the RAS plays a crucial role in shaping our focus and perception.
+During a downward spiral of negative thoughts, emotions, and actions, the RAS significantly influences our focus and perception.

 The RAS responds to what we feed it.
 Cultivating awareness and intentionally